wireapp/wire-server/docs/reference/elasticsearch-migration-2021-02-15.md

 ```

 The `--delete-template` option will delete the index template named `directory` if it exists.
-This index template might have been created by previous releases and can cause creating
+This index template might have been created by previous releases and can cause creating a
 new index to fail.
-If this template doesn't exist you can omit the `--delete-template` option.
+If this template doesn't exist in your ES cluster you can omit the
+`--delete-template` option.

 2. Redeploy brig with `elasticsearch.additionalWriteIndex` set to `<NEW_INDEX>`.
 3. Make sure no old instances of brig are running.